zuvbruuv/Luna-Interface-Suite/Documentation.md

 	LoadingEnabled = true, -- Whether to enable the loading animation.
 Set to false if you do not want the loading screen or have your own custom one.
-	LoadingTitle = "Luna Interface Suite", -- Header for loading screen LoadingSubtitle = "by Nebula Softworks", -- Subtitle for loading screen KeySystem = false, -- This is still WIP and Luna Will Not use this in the current build.
+	LoadingTitle = "Luna Interface Suite", -- Header for loading screen LoadingSubtitle = "by Nebula Softworks", -- Subtitle for loading screen

+	ConfigSettings = {
+		RootFolder = nil, -- The Root Folder Is Only If You Have A Hub With Multiple Game Scripts and u may remove it.
+DO NOT ADD A SLASH
+		ConfigFolder = "Big Hub" -- The Name Of The Folder Where Luna Will Store Configs For This Script.
+DO NOT ADD A SLASH }

+	KeySystem = false, -- This is still WIP and Luna Will Not use this in the current build.
 	KeySettings = {
 		Title = "Luna Example Key",